 These buyers may fix up and “flip” your property by selling it immediately after.

 Sometimes they may buy the home and immediately sell it, or even give the contract to another buyer without doing any work.

-This type of buyer sets the bottom of the real estate market.
+This type of buyer sets the bottom prices of the real estate market.

-If you can avoid this kind of sale, you will make more money another way.
+If you can avoid this kind of sale, it is likely will make more money another way.
 Remember, selling on the open market with an agent will almost always net you more.

 If you need to sell fast, you can price it low on the market and attract cash buyers so that investors can compete.

-The Ibuyer is the newest breed of homebuyer.
+The Ibuyer is the newest breed of homebuyer, and has expanded in the last few years.
 They close fast, and offer convenience and certainty of selling on a certain date.

 Unlike traditional home flippers, they do not target homes in very poor condition.